rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 TODO...

-RYAN: Designs and designoids are both solutions.
+(Ryan): Designs and designoids are both solutions.

 **Alex**